uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 ### Arrays

-Let's say you're writing a task application and you need to store a bunch of tasks.
+Let's say we are writing a task application and we need to store a collection of tasks.
-You could declare a separate variable for every task like this:
+We could declare a separate variable for every task like this:

 ```js
 const task1 = 'First task';